The Marriage (Bailiwick of Guernsey) Law, 2020 came in on 1 March 2021

 Civil Ceremony

-Civil ceremonies can be solemnised by either a Deputy Registrar or a new category of celebrant called an Authorised Civil Celebrant.
-These Civil Celebrants will not be employed by the Registrar General, they will operate in a private capacity, either self-employed or through one of the Islands businesses that provide wedding services.
-You can find their names and contact details here.
+Civil ceremonies can be solemnised by a Deputy Registrar in a simple ceremony held at the Royal Court, or by an authorised Authorised Civil Celebrant in another location.
+Civil Celebrants are authorised by Registrar-General, but operate in a private capacity and are either self-employed or part of one of the Islands businesses that provide wedding services.
+You can find their names and contact details here. pdf icon contact details here [128kb]

-Civil celebrants have a Code of Conduct and if you believe an Authorised Celebrant has not complied with the code of conduct you can make a Formal Complaint.
+Civil celebrants have a Code of Conduct and if you believe a Civil Celebrant has not complied with the code of conduct you can make a Formal Complaint.

-For further information on civil marriages and whether a Civil Celebrant or a Deputy Registrar should solemnise the marriage please click here
+For further information on civil ceremonies and whether a Civil Celebrant or a Deputy Registrar should solemnise the marriage please click here

 Giving Notice of Marriage

-Couples getting married in a Church of England ceremony must give notice of marriage at the Ecclesiastical Court.
+Couples getting married in a Church of England ceremony must give notice of marriage at the Ecclesiastical Court located at the Guernsey Probate Registry in Lefebvre Street, St Peter Port.
+Tel 01481 721732.
 All other marriage notices must be made at the Greffe.

-Notice of marriage can be given no more than 12 months before the date of marriage and should be given as soon as possible after this date.
+Notice of marriage can be given no more than 12 months before the date of marriage.

-You and your partner should fully complete the Application Form and ensure you have all the documents that are required before you submit the application.
+You and your partner should fully complete the application form pdf icon Application Form [229kb] and ensure you have all the documents that are required before you submit the application.
 The notice will not be accepted unless the application form has been fully completed and copies of the required documents are attached.
-You can send the competed application form and attachments to Wedding@guernseyroyalcourt.gg
+Please email the completed application form and attachments to Wedding@guernseyroyalcourt.gg

 Please note that if you were divorced outside the British Isles you will need to submit a written opinion from a Guernsey Advocate that the divorce would be legally recognised in The Bailiwick of Guernsey.